 But, as Priscilla points out, the flaming arrow tactic wasn’t meant to necessarily completely destroy with one perfectly aimed blow.
-Instead, fiery darts, historically speaking, were used to set a fire around the opponent so that the person would, drop their shield, become more concerned with putting out the fire, and become distracted from the actual fight.
+Instead, fiery darts, historically speaking, were used to set a fire around the opponent.
+The opponent would drop their shield, concern themselves with putting out the fire, and get distracted from the actual fight.
 And yes, when someone becomes distracted in a fight, mistakes happen, guards are let down, and they lose the battle.

 Distraction.
 Confusion.
 Disarray.

 Yep, tricks of the devil, the enemy of our soul.

 Be on your guard

 How many times has something minor hit our camps and instead of just pouring the living water over it, we let the dart burn some more and then cook up a stew over it?

 Or, we get so drawn to the flame- the confusion, the mess, the gossip– that we forget the enemy’s fire is destroying us?
 Or we ignore that other camps are burning, too?

 I’ll admit, I like watching a good fire.
 There’s nothing like a

 roasted burnt hot dog and a burnt marshmallow over a fire pit.
 But, playing with fire, especially spiritual fire, is a good way to get burned and unnecessarily wounded.